bruceiv/pegll/gogll.md

 SyntaxSymbol
     : "&" SyntaxAtom
     / "!"
 SyntaxAtom
-    / SynOptional
+    / SyntaxSuffix
     / SyntaxAtom
     ;

 SyntaxAtom : nt | tokid | string_lit ;
 ```

-A `SynOptional` is a syntax rule that is made optional (match 0 or 1 times) by a suffixed question mark operator `?`. `SynOptional` is a `SyntaxSymbol`.
+A `SyntaxSuffix` is a syntax rule that has a suffix operator. `SyntaxSuffix` is a `SyntaxSymbol`.
+Currently only includes the optional operator is made optional (match 0 or 1 times) by a suffixed question mark operator `?`.
-May eventually be adapted to include other suffix syntax operators.

 ```

-SynOptional : SyntaxAtom "?" ;
+SyntaxSuffix : SyntaxAtom "?"
+             | SyntaxAtom "*" ;

 ```